Add privacy with a DIY screen

 Check out the materials list below before you go shopping.
 Then look over the illustrations for measurements and watch the video above to see how easily the screen goes together.

-Materials (for one privacy panel 6 ft. tall and 4 ft. wide)
+DIY Privacy screen materials (for one panel 6 ft. tall and 4 ft. wide)

 - 2 8-ft. treated 2×4s

 - 2 8-ft.
 2×2s

 - 2 8-ft. treated 4×4s

 - 26 #9 x 3 ⅛-in. screws

 - 9⁄16 staples

 - Exterior paint (We used black and cream)

 - ⅛-in. drill bit